 Try investing in a few key makeup buys, like a lightweight foundation that will impart a dewy glow to the skin like Charlotte Tilbury Light Wonder Youth-Boosting Foundation SPF15 (£32).

-Dr. Vivian Diller says: You are probably a woman who likes to be in control.
-You may not only want your hair and makeup to be just right, but you're likely a perfectionist in other ways.
-You are a woman who probably studied well ahead of time for exams at school, prepares and double checks your PowerPoints when presenting at work.
-You are also hard on herself when things don't go as planned, but you do your best to avoid those mishaps and that includes your approach to beauty.
+Dr. Diller says: You are probably a woman who likes to be in control.
+You may not only want your hair and makeup to be just right, you're likely a perfectionist in other ways.
+You are a woman who probably studied well ahead of time for exams at school, and prepares and double-checks your PowerPoints when presenting at work.
+You are also hard on yourself when things don't go as planned, but you do your best to avoid those mishaps and that includes your approach to beauty.

 You book in for a blow-dry every few days; schedule weekly manicures and you’d definitely have someone do your makeup daily if your bank manager would allow it.
 You always head to a beauty counter to get someone else to do your makeup for nights out.

-You love sleeping too much so will often leave the house with towel-dried hair.
+You love sleeping, so you will often leave the house with towel-dried hair.
 You have no qualms about doing your makeup on the morning commute to work (you just ignore those sideways glances from your fellow passengers).